 Back in November 2019, Will Brown signed a multi-year deal with Erebus Motorsport that would see him compete in the 2020 Super2 Series before stepping up to the Supercars Championship in 2021.

-Identified as a prodigious talent by Erebus Motorsport several years ago, Brown has been a part of the team as co-driver with Anton de Pasquale in the Supercars Enduro series in 2018 & 2019 and partnered with David Reynolds in 2020.
-Impressed with Brown’s natural ability and enthusiasm, owner Betty Klimenko and CEO Barry Ryan wanted to ensure that his talent wasn’t secured by any other team for several years to come.
+Identified as a prodigious talent by Erebus Motorsport several years ago, owner Betty Klimenko and CEO Barry Ryan wanted to ensure that his talent wasn’t secured by any other team for several years to come.

-Brown started his karting career aged 13, winning numerous titles throughout his junior years.
-He quickly gained attention when he took victory in the first ever Australian Formula 4 Championship race in 2015.
-He finished third in the Championship and was crowned the 2015 Formula 4 Rookie of the Year after his impressive debut in the series.
+Starting his karting career aged 13, Brown won numerous titles throughout his junior years and quickly gained attention when he took victory in the first ever Australian Formula 4 Championship race in 2015.

-A highlight of Brown’s career was 2017 when he won the Mike Kable Young Gun Award for best first-year driver across both Supercars and the Dunlop Super2 Series.
-He finished ninth in the Super2 Series in his rookie season and was also awarded ‘The Peter Brock Medal’ by the Confederation of Australian Motorsport (CAMS) for his season.
+2017 was a highlight of Brown’s career which saw him win the Mike Kable Young Gun Award for best first-year driver across both Supercars and the Dunlop Super2 Series, as well as being awarded ‘The Peter Brock Medal’ by the Confederation of Australian Motorsport (CAMS) for his season.

 Brown put on an impressive performance during his main game debut in 2021 and finished 8th in the drivers Championship after securing three podium finishes including a maiden win at Sydney Motorsport Park.
 Brown also scored provisional pole at the 2021 Bathurst 1000 – a personal highlight of the season for the young driver.